walsanie/RST-based_summarisation/README.md

 The software has not been test exhaustively.
 Moreover, it has not been documented in great details.

-The software is distributed under the AGPL license.
+The software is distributed under the GPL license.

 **Waleed Alsanie**